 03-01:07:54 Merchant: Right, yes, and that women and men are equal.
 They're equal in intelligence, and they're equal in what they can do.
 Men may be stronger in their bodies in some ways, but in every other respect, men and women can do the same things.
-And they can climb mountains, and they can deep-sea dive, and they can run marathons, and they can run across the country, and so women can do the same things that men can do.
+And they can climb mountains, and they can deep-sea dive, and they can run marathons, and they can run across the country.
 They might not be quite as fast as some of the men, but they can still do the running and the marathon itself.

 03-01:08:37 Eardley-Pryor: